PostHog/posthog.com/contents/apps/s3-export/docs.md

 ---
-title: How the S3 export app works
+title: S3 Export app documentation
 showTitle: true
 topics:
     - s3 export
 ---

+## How do I install the S3 Export app for PostHog?

-Export events to Amazon S3 on ingestion.
+This app enables you to export events to Amazon S3 on ingestion.
 Archive your data, or simply free it up for other kinds of analysis, by integrating export right into your event processing pipeline.

 ***Available on self-hosted PostHog 1.24.0+***

-## Installation

 1. Access PostHog's **Plugins** page from the sidebar.
 1. To perform installation either: